 But bear in mind that biodiversity is more than just species.
-In order to properly classify life forms, the diversity among different habitats and ecosystems as well as the diversity among individuals in terms of genetic makeup should be considered.
+To correctly classify life forms, the diversity among different habitats and ecosystems as well as the diversity among individuals regarding genetic makeup should be considered.

-Biodiversity is important to boost productivity in ecosystems where species depend on to live.
+Biodiversity is vital to boost productivity in ecosystems where species depend on to live.
 However, a lot of man-made activities impose huge impacts on biodiversity.

 Table of Contents

 Threats To Biodiversity

 1. Climate Change

 Climate change refers to the long term and irreversible change that occurs in the Earth’s climate.
 This increase in the temperature of the atmosphere has major effects on the environment such as the seasons, rising of the sea levels, and glacial retreats.

 - The biodiversity of organisms are affected regarding their population, distribution, level of the ecosystem, and even the individuals’ morphology and function.

 - Because of the increase in temperature, organisms have already adapted by expanding their ranges in latitudes.
 Because of this behavior, many species population have declined.
 Aside from this, many animals have exhibited changes in the timings of their physiological functions.
 These include the birds and insects migrating and mating earlier than usual, which then result in some failure in breeding and production of young.